 Tibet New Year is the most important festival for Tibetans.
 It is also known as Losar in Tibetan word.
 “Lo” means “year” and “sar” means “new and fresh”.
 So “Losar” means “new year”.
 Normally, the festival is celebrated for 15 days and the first three days have main celebrations.

-- About Tibet, Tibet Country and Villages, Tibet Group Tours, Tibet Journey Stories, Tibet Tourists Attractions, Tibet Travel FAQs, Tibet Travel News, Tibet Travel Tips-Gateway Tibet Travel Guide, Tibet Trekking and Adventures, Tibet Weather and Climate, Tibetan Culture and Arts, Tibetan Food and Restaurants, Tibetan Religion, Tibetan Traditional Festivals
+- About Tibet, Tibet Country and Villages, Tibet Group Tours, Tibet Journey Stories, Tibet Tourists Attractions, Tibet Travel FAQs, Tibet Travel News, Tibet Travel Tips, Tibet Trekking and Adventures, Tibet Weather and Climate, Tibetan Culture and Arts, Tibetan Food and Restaurants, Tibetan Religion, Tibetan Traditional Festivals

 - Tibet Travel News